Hiring a Developer — Tips

 You may need to hire additional website professionals.

 A website developer develops websites.
-She is not necessarily:
+They are not necessarily:

 - a system administrator,